 What Can I Do With a Master’s in Art Education?

 If you have creative experience, teach in schools, work in museums, or community art environments, and a passion for inspiring others, then a master’s degree in art education might be the perfect path for you.
-Art educators possess a skill set that allows them to teach creativity through a variety of art mediums in different settings, including formal and informal education environments.
-Whether or not you want to teach in a traditional setting, there are many career options with a master’s in art education, including positions in schools, galleries, museums, nonprofits, and communities.
+Art educators possess a skill set that allows them to teach creativity through a>variety of art mediums in different settings, including formal and informal education environments.
+Whether or not you want to teach in a traditional setting, there are many career paths with a master’s in art education, including positions in schools, galleries, museums, nonprofits, and communities.
 There are additional careers where a master’s in art education merged with other disciplines is beneficial, such as arts and medicine, arts coordinator, teaching artist in residence, cultural educator, art and law, and many others.

 Art educators provide important knowledge, creative skills, and service in a variety of settings.
 Let’s take a look at some of the different roles available to those with an advanced degree in art education.

 Becoming an art teacher in an elementary, middle, or high school is a natural fit for someone with a master’s degree in art education.
 Art educators help students learn to foster creativity and understand the world around them by teaching a wide variety of skills, including art making, art history, art criticism, and cultural understanding.

 Studies show that students benefit academically from art classes in a multitude of ways.
 Engaging in art encourages children to use their imagination and ask questions.
 Some research has also found that art has a positive impact on students’ ability to develop social and emotional learning skills.